 - 3Create a password that is long (at least 15 characters) and that is not used on any other website.

-- 4Set up sign-In 2FA, ideally using a YubiKey.
+- 4Set up sign-In 2FA, ideally using a Hardware Security Key.
 This is the most important security feature.
-Additionally, enabling a Sign-in 2FA activates Step-up 2FA, which is an extra step that is required anytime you want to add, edit or remove any 2FA settings on your account.
-Once a change to your Kraken account is requested, you will be prompted to confirm your Sign-in 2FA again via the six digit code from your authenticator app or via your YubiKey.
+Additionally, enabling a sign-in 2FA activates Step-up 2FA, which is an extra step that is required anytime you want to add, edit or remove any 2FA settings on your account.
+Once a change to your Kraken account is requested, you will be prompted to confirm your sign-in 2FA again via the six digit code from your authenticator app or via your Hardware Security Key.
 The code must be entered correctly before any changes can be made to the 2FA settings on your account.

-Warning about Sign-In 2FA backups: A poorly stored 2FA backup can be counter-productive and result in your 2FA being compromised.
-If you are worried about losing your Sign-In 2FA, set up a Master Key (see below).
+Warning about sign-In 2FA backups: A poorly stored 2FA backup can be counter-productive and result in your 2FA being compromised.
+If you are worried about losing your sign-in 2FA, set up a Master Key (see below).

-Warning about authenticator apps that use cloud storage: If their cloud storage is hacked, it can compromise your Sign-In 2FA.
+Warning about authenticator apps that use cloud storage: If their cloud storage is hacked, it can compromise your sign-In 2FA.

-- 5Set up a Master Key to have additional protection from password resets (in case your email is compromised) and as a backup for your Sign-In 2FA.
+- 5Set up a Master Key to have additional protection from password resets (in case your email is compromised) and as a backup for your sign-In 2FA.

-IMPORTANT: Make sure the Master Key is set up using a different method from your Sign-In 2FA.
-For example, if you use a YubiKey for Sign-In 2FA, then use authenticator app or a different YubiKey for the Master Key.
+IMPORTANT: Make sure the Master Key is set up using a different method from your sign-In 2FA.
+For example, if you use a Hardware Security Key for sign-In 2FA, then use an authenticator app or a different Hardware Security Key for the Master Key.

 - 6Beware of phishing scams.
-Even Sign-In 2FA can't protect your account if you enter it on a phishing website or share it with a scammer.
+Even sign-In 2FA can't protect your account if you enter it on a phishing website or share it with a scammer.